 Cross-border conversation mapping

 For academic and policy research, you can take any topic, pull recent tweets via /search-tweets or /mentions, then run the unique authors through /about to map how the conversation distributes geographically.
-We have seen this used for studying diaspora communities, misinformation flows, and cross-border policy discussions.
-The country distribution of who is actually talking about a topic, weighted by engagement, tells you a lot about whose conversation it really is.
+We have seen this used for studying diaspora communities, misinformation flows, and cross-border policy debates.
+The country distribution of who is actually talking about a topic, weighted by engagement, says a lot about whose conversation it really is.

 How accurate is the country data

-account_based_in is platform-derived from technical signals, so it is much more reliable than bio parsing.
-But it is not perfect, and it is worth being honest about the limits.
+The country from /about is platform-derived, so it is much more reliable than bio parsing, but it is not perfect, and it is worth being honest about the limits.

-A small percentage of accounts use consistent VPNs and will be tagged with the VPN exit country rather than where the user lives.
-For individual lookups this matters; for aggregate audience analysis at sample sizes of 500 followers or more, VPN noise averages out and the overall distribution is reliable within a few percentage points.
+A small share of accounts use a consistent VPN and get tagged with the VPN exit country rather than where the user lives.
+For a single lookup that matters; for aggregate analysis at samples of 500 followers or more, VPN noise averages out and the overall distribution holds within a few points.

-The country reflects the account's current geographic association, which can change if the user genuinely relocates or switches their VPN.
-For long-running cohort analysis, treat the data as a snapshot rather than a stable identity.
+The country reflects the account's current geographic association, which can change if the user genuinely relocates or switches VPN, so treat a long-running cohort as a snapshot rather than a fixed identity.

 The /about endpoint reference

-Now the code.
 Authentication is a single header: ApiKey: YOUR_API_KEY.
-Full authentication details are in the Sorsa authentication docs.
+Full details are in the Sorsa authentication docs.

 curl "https://api.sorsa.io/v3/about?username=elonmusk" \